lynzrand/nadir/docs/protocol.md

 Nadir uses a simple JSON websocket protocol to transport notify messages.
 This will be called "Nadir Notify Protocol" (NNP) in the following documents.

-NNP contains two participants: _the client_ usually refers to `nadir-notify` program or compatible implementations; _the server_ refers to any other program that sends notify messages to the client.
+NNP contains two participants: _the Frontend_ usually refers to `nadir-notify` program or compatible implementations; _the Backend_ refers to any other program that sends notify messages to the Frontend.

 ## Data Model

 Every notify message is a `Message` in NNP.
 Each `Message` belongs to exactly one `MessageGroup`.

 A `MessageGroup` is the place you're displaying your message in.
-It has two message slots: pinned and not-pinned.
+It has two message slots: _pinned_ and _not-pinned_.
 Pinned messages will show before not-pinned ones.
-In either slots, messages are sorted in newest-first order.
+In both slots, messages are sorted in newest-first order.
 It also has a message counter field to indicate how many messages are in this group.

+A `Message` has an "unique" `id` to identify it within its group and slot.
+When adding two message with the same `id` into the same slot, the one added later will replace the earlier one.

 ```ts
 interface Message {